NamespaceLynn/cpp/README.md

 int main()
 {
     int i{};
-    // 'i' cannot find an appropriate 'fn' overload taking an lvalue
+    // 'i' cannot find an appropriate 'fn' overload taking an lvalue 'int'
-    // 'i' can be implicitly converted to a 'float&&'
+    // 'i' can be implicitly converted to 'float&&'
     // Thus, 'fn( float&& )` is invoked fn( i );
 }